Cloud-based application services take centre stage in EMEA

 Security headaches

-While the rise of an app-driven workforce has probably boosted efficiency and productivity, it has no doubt posed a number of challenges for firms, and IT teams in particular.
-To this end, the survey revealed that a substantial 59 per cent are not confident of resisting an app-level security attack.
+While the rise of an app-driven workforce has no doubt boosted efficiency and productivity, it has no doubt posed a number of challenges for firms, and IT teams in particular.
+To this end, the survey revealed that a substantial 59 per cent are not confident of resisting an app level security attack.
 Considering the rise in corporate cyber security breaches (which reportedly doubled in 2015), and the damage these attacks caused to reputations and profits, this must be a major concern for c-suite execs across EMEA.

+Encryption of data at rest (59 per cent) and encryption of live data (49 per cent) are listed as two of the top three most important factors in cloud service adoption, further emphasising the importance of security in the minds of IT decision makers.

 In terms of solutions to address these concerns, network firewalls (84 per cent) and anti-virus technology (85 per cent) are the two most deployed security application services for EMEA firms.
 DDoS protection (57 per cent) appears surprisingly low down the list, considering the growth of such attacks in recent years.